 - Peanut butter

 - Salmon, tuna, mackerel, herring, trout, or sardines

 While limiting your fat intake usually helps your health, it is perfectly healthy to consume 20-35% of your calories from fats.
 Don’t make desserts, pizza, sausages and hot dogs every day foods.

-Most Americans are getting too much sodium from the foods they eat.
-Many Americans get 77% of their sodium from processed foods, so an easy way to decrease your consumption of sodium is to eat fresh foods.
-In particular, stay away from the American Heart Association’s Salty Six:
+Many Americans get 77% of their sodium from processed foods, an easy way to decrease your consumption of sodium is to eat fresh foods.
+In particular, try to stay away from the American Heart Association’s Salty Six:

 - Bread and rolls

 Often, when food manufacturers start processing foods and breading chicken, the sodium adds up quickly.
 Therefore, cooking at home can help monitor and lessen the amount of salt you eat.

 As we age, our bodies change, our calorie needs decrease, we lose muscle mass and weight.
 To help with this, eat enough protein, eat less fat, and increase physical activity.

 7. Be Physically Active in Your Own Way

 Many of us were raised on the idea that nutrition is only what you put into your body, research shows that an important part of nutrition is what you do with your energy.